fatma-Elzeny/Speedometer-with-Java-/README.md

 3. **`GPSData.java`**:
    - Stores parsed GPS data and provides access to the `GPSReader`.
 4. **`PrimaryController.java`**:
-   - Configures the speedometer.
+   - Configures the speedometer and web view map.
-   - Updates UI with speed and coordinates every 2 seconds.
+   - Updates UI with speed, coordinates, and map every 2 seconds.
-   - Triggers `SpeedAlarm` when speed exceeds 120 km/h.
+   - Triggers `SpeedAlarm` for speed or disconnect alerts.
 5. **`SpeedAlarm.java`**:
-   - Plays an audio alert and shows a pop-up when speed > 120 km/h.
+   - Plays audio and shows pop-ups for speed > 120 km/h or GPS disconnects.
-   - Stops both when speed ≤ 120 km/h.
+   - Stops alerts when conditions resolve.

 ---